 Comix Experience first opened April Fool's Day, 1989, and has built a lot of memories over that time.
-This page has photos, files, and mementos from multiple decades of comics retailing!
+This page has some of the photos, files, and mementos from multiple decades of comics retailing!

 The above video was shot during our 21st anniversary party in 2010.
 Thank you to everyone who said such wonderful things about us.